 By Michael Lanza

-You just decided you’d like to backpack in Yosemite this year and realized you’re months too late to reserve a wilderness permit.
+You just decided you’d like to backpack in Yosemite this year and realized you’re months late in reserving a wilderness permit.
 What now?
 As it happens, one positive outcome of the pandemic has been Yosemite National Park revising its procedure for obtaining a first-come or walk-in backpacking permit, making it possible to reserve a permit two weeks in advance—meaning you no longer have to risk traveling to the park, standing in line and hoping for Lady Luck to smile on you.
 Here’s how you can grab a last-minute permit for backpacking in Yosemite this year.

 Little wonder that the nation’s third national park, designated in 1890, sees enormous demand for wilderness permits and that most available permits get claimed months in advance.
 Unquestionably one of the 10 best backpacking destinations in America, its sprawling backcountry abounds in classic High Sierra scenery: high passes overlooking a sea of rocky peaks, meadows alive with wildflowers, and too many stunning mountain lakes, creeks, and waterfalls to count.